Discusses the impact of reductions in the SCAPE discount rate used in valuations of unfunded public service pension schemesJump to full report >>

 The main public service pension schemes (other than the Local Government Pension Scheme) are unfunded and operate on a pay-as-you-go basis - whereby contributions are paid to the sponsoring government department which meets the cost of pensions in payment, netting off contributions received.

-Departments and devolved administrations would need to meet the increase in costs from the 2016 Budget announcement in full.
-The Government will support them with the increased cost resulting from the more recent announcement in the 2019/20, but not necessarily beyond that:
+In September, the Government said that departments and devolved administrations would need to meet the increase in costs from the 2016 Budget announcement in full.
+It would support them with the increased cost resulting from the 2018 announcement in the 2019/20, but not necessarily beyond that:

 This is because of proposed changes to the discount rate, which is used to assess the current cost of future payments from the schemes, to reflect the Office for Budget Responsibility’s long-term growth forecasts.
 Further details will be known later this year.
 Some increase in costs was anticipated at Budget 2016, which Departments and the devolved administrations will need to meet in full.
 The Treasury will be supporting Departments with any unforeseen costs for 2019-20.
 Further discussions will be taken forward as part of the spending review.
 (HC Deb 6 September 2018 c13WS)

-The issue of the employer cost cap mechanism which relates to the costs relating to member profiles (e.g. assumptions relating to longevity and earnings growth) is discussed in SN-06971 public service pensions – employer cost cap.
+The issue of the employer cost cap mechanism which relates to the costs relating to member profiles (e.g. assumptions relating to longevity and earnings growth) is discussed in CBP-6971 Public service pensions – employer cost cap (September 2018).

 Commons Briefing papers CBP-7539